Connor Brown (ice hockey): Amateur

-Brown grew up playing youth hockey in the Toronto area.
+Brown grew up playing youth ice hockey in the Toronto area.
 He played first for the West Mall Lightning mite select team, in the North York Hockey League, where his father was the head coach.
-The Lightning team later morphed in the GTHL Toronto Marlboros team for players born in 1994.
-The core of the team won ten-straight city championships and included seven players who would go on to be selected at the 2012 NHL Entry Draft: Brown, Scott Laughton, Matt Finn, Adam Pelech, Scott Kosmachuk, Jake Paterson and Matia Marcantuoni.
+The Lightning team later morphed in the Greater Toronto Hockey League (GTHL)'s Toronto Marlboros team for players born in 1994.
+The core of the team won 10-straight city championships and included seven players who would go on to be selected by NHL teams at the 2012 NHL entry draft: Brown, Scott Laughton, Matt Finn, Adam Pelech, Scott Kosmachuk, Jake Paterson and Matia Marcantuoni.
 Brown was selected in the 13th round, 251st overall, by the Ontario Hockey League (OHL)'s Erie Otters in the 2010 OHL Priority Draft.
-He spent the 2010–11 season playing Junior "A" hockey for the St. Michael's Buzzers in the Ontario Junior Hockey League (OJHL).
+He spent the 2010–11 season playing Junior "A" level for the St. Michael's Buzzers of the Ontario Junior Hockey League (OJHL), appearing in 49 games, recording 17 goals, 22 assists and 39 points.

 Brown joined the Otters for the 2011–12 season and led the team in points (53), goals (25) and assists (28), and was named to the OHL's All-Rookie Team.
-However, he recorded a plus-minus of –72, a jarring statistic that was also the worst plus-minus of any player in the OHL (second-worst was teammate Kris Grant with –61).
+However, he recorded a plus-minus of –72.
 The plus-minus was primarily a result of an Otters team that finished last in the OHL, resulting in the franchise drafting first overall in the OHL draft and selecting future NHL star Connor McDavid.
-Brown entered the 2012 NHL Entry Draft and was selected in the sixth round, 156th overall, by his hometown Toronto Maple Leafs.
-Brown's offensive talent lead the Maple Leafs to select him, but his small stature and historically bad plus-minus caused the pick to be called a "gamble".

 Brown returned to the Otters for the 2012–13 season, serving as the captain of the team.
+He recorded 28 goals, 41 assists and 69 points in 68 games that season for the team, again leading the team in scoring and his plus-minus improved to –11.

-Brown spent the 2013–14 season on a line with Connor McDavid, scoring 45 goals and 83 assists for 128 points in 68 games.
-He went on to score 8 goals and 10 assists in 14 games during the playoffs to cap off what was the best season in the team's history.
-Brown was awarded both the Jim Mahon Memorial Trophy as the OHL's top scoring right winger, and the Eddie Powers Memorial Trophy as the top scoring player in the OHL.
-At the time of his departure, he held the Otters franchise record for most points in a single season; his record has since been passed by former line-mate Dylan Strome, who surpassed it by one point the following season.
+Brown spent the 2013–14 season on a line with Connor McDavid, recording 45 goals and 83 assists for 128 points in 68 games.
+He went on to put up eight goals and 10 assists in 14 games during the playoffs to cap off what was the best season in team's history.
+Brown was awarded both the Jim Mahon Memorial Trophy as the OHL's top scoring right winger, and the Eddie Powers Memorial Trophy as the top scoring player, and the Red Tilson Trophy as the OHL's outstanding player.
+At the time of his departure, he held the Otters franchise record for most points in a single season; his record has since been passed by former linemate Dylan Strome, who surpassed it by one point the following season.